 But don’t worry, we’ve got you covered!
 This Killer Rig guide has been designed to help you find the perfect guitar pick.
 And to understand why the right choice is important.

 A guitar pick is a small, somewhat thin tool or accessory used to pluck or strum strings on instruments.
 They go by a few different names, including:

-He went on to supply plectrum to companies like Fender, Gibson, and Martin with this new technique which was far easier than harvesting turtles but just as effective.
+He went on to supply plectrum to companies like Fender, Gibson, and Martin.
+This new technique was far easier than harvesting turtles, but just as effective.

 Today, we have many materials, and each one serves a different purpose.
 Guitar picks made it easier to improve playing technique and sound for musicians.

 Do You Need to Use a Guitar Pick?

 While a pick is not necessary for all styles of playing, it does offer a very large advantage to others.
 Some of the things that a guitar pick offers are:

 When a pick is used on a string instead of fingers, it will produce more harmonics and create a more defined sound.
 A string plucked with a finger dampens the sound and doesn’t have the same impact to tone.